 Construction work began on the facility in March 2019 and is being led by Hitachi Zosen Inova (HZI) under a turnkey engineering, procurement and construction contract.
 The construction phase is expected to take approximately 36 months to complete.

-Covanta will provide technical oversight during the construction phase and will supply operations and maintenance services when the project commences operations in 2022.
+Covanta continues to provide technical oversight during the construction phase and will supply operations and maintenance services through commissioning as well as when the project commences commercial operations in the first quarter of 2022.

 To read Hitachi Zosen Inova's statement on COVID-19 and site construction, click here.